-If you’re a woodworker or someone who loves the natural beauty of wood, you may have wondered whether sunlight darkens wood over time.
-Wood is a natural material that is susceptible to various external factors, including exposure to sunlight.
+If you’re a woodworker or someone who appreciates the natural beauty of wood, you may have questioned whether sunlight has the ability to darken wood over time.
+Wood is a natural material that can be influenced by various external factors, including exposure to sunlight.

 Can Sunlight Cause Wood to Darken?